HDFGroup/hdf5-json/docs/index.rst

 HDF5/JSON
 =========

-Specification and tools for representing HDF5 in JSON
+Specification for representation and tools for manipulation of HDF5 content in JSON by the `HDF Group <https://www.hdfgroup.org>`_.

-Contents:
+What is Here:

 .. toctree::
    :maxdepth: 2

-   Installation/index
-   Utiltities
-   bnf/index
+   specs
    examples/index
+   tools/h5json